4ChanMeta/genshin-sorter/README.md

 Edit: I didn't edit this for a while and don't have any immediate plans to as i am flooded with school.
 Future changes will be:

--Fixing gorou's sprite (forgot to give him one)
+-Fixing gorou's sprite (forgot to give him one) [done]

--fixing the embed background (???)
+-misc css changes

--moving ayato out of unreleased characters
+-moving ayato out of unreleased characters [done]

--adding yelan and shinobu to unreleased characters (or just add them in directly if they come out before i update this and add in whoever else got drip marketed)
+-adding yelan and shinobu to unreleased characters (or just add them in directly if they come out before i update this and add in whoever else got drip marketed) [done]

--add yaoyao to unreleased characters (idk)
+-add yaoyao to unreleased characters (idk) [done]

 .